ceph/ceph/doc/man/8/rbd.rst

 * exclusive - Disable automatic exclusive lock transitions (since 4.12).

+* notrim - Turn off discard and write zeroes offload support to avoid deprovisioning a fully provisioned image (since 4.17).
+When enabled, discard requests will fail with -EOPNOTSUPP, write zeroes requests will fall back to manually zeroing.

 `rbd device unmap` options:

 * force - Force the unmapping of a block device that is open (since 4.9).
 The